-In There are several other limitations in addition to not accounting for the effect of buoyancy on elastic stresses, a second limitation of the present modelis its insistence.
+There are several other limitations in addition to not accounting for the effect of buoyancy on elastic stresses.
 For a given elastic pre-stress, the linear elastic fracture mechanics problem solved here relies on the same weakly inertial propagation rate prescription due to Freund (1990) that was previously used in Zarrinderakht et al. (2022).
 Since the cracks under consideration are typically fluid-filled, it is likely that dynamic propagation is controlled by the retarding effect of fluid flow in the fractures Spence et al. (1985), which require a significantly more complicated hydrofracture model, which is unlikely to permit a comprehensive study of parameter space, or even of fracture evolution for different initial conditions as in Figures 2, 3 and 5.
 In addition, the assumption of purely vertical crack propagation is contingent on the highly specific crack orientations considered here, which ensure that we have purely mode 1 crack propagation.
 In reality, there are likely to be many interacting and potentially curved cracks, which we will address with a future iteration of the model.

-The computation of the viscous pre-stress itself is the last major complication that needs to be addressed.
-In the present work, we have insisted on a parallel-sided slab as the basic domain into which cracks are incised, and consequently the use of a with viscous pre-stress that corresponds to an unfractured, parallel-sided a completely unfractured ice slab.
+There are two other major complications that need to be addressed.
+The first is the computation of the viscous pre-stress itself.
+In the present work, we have insisted on a parallel-sided slab as the basic domain into which cracks are incised, with viscous pre-stress that corresponds to a completely unfractured ice slab.
 In practice, we expect these assumptions to break down over different time scales: first, once cracks have propagated to a steady state configuration in which they span only part of the ice thickness, the elastic stress built up during fracture propagation will decay viscoelastically over a single Maxwell time, likely on the order of hours in an ice shelf (Olinger et al., 2022).
 After that viscoelastic relaxation, the form of the pre-stress assumed here as well as in van der Veen (1998a,b), Lai et al. (2020) and Zarrinderakht et al. (2022) will no longer be appropriate; a more complicated recomputation of the viscous pre-stress on the now partially fractured domain becomes necessary (Krug et al., 2014).
 Second, over the much longer time scale associated with significant viscous deformation of the ice shelf (typically decades or longer), even the fractured ice domain will no longer take the form of a parallel-sided slab with narrow cracks incised into them: the cracks will be widened by viscous flow, significantly altering the domain on which the linear elastic fracture mechanics problem considered here needs to be solved.
 We consider both of these complications in the companion paper (Zarrinderakht et al., 2023).